fsu-fall2022-capstone/Project-Group-5/RD.md

 (3) /WA Info (Priority: High) - Provides all information related to a world assembly(the worlds governing body).

+(4) Add nation (Priority: High) - Adds a user made nation.

+(5) Remove nation (Priority: Medium) - Remove nation from the discord server it is currently in.

+(6) Login (Priority: High) - Login to an existing Nationstates Nation.
+Authenticate and check againt Nationstates API for correct credentials.
+Only need to login once to use nation for future.

+(7) Logout (Priority: Medium) - Logout of nation the discord server is currently logged in to.

+(8) Configure (Priority: High) - Configure nation to choose what channel issues are sent to.
+Also used to configure how long the timeframe for issues is.

+(9) Create issues (Priority: High) - Creates a random issue and provides variable amounts of options for the users of the Nationstates system.

+(10) View issues (Priority: High) - Formats the issues from xml into a more readable format for the users.

+(11) Vote on issues (Priority: High) - Allows the users to vote on issue options to decide what the nation will choose.

 ## Non-functional Requirements
 Nationstates API has call limits - The requirement is placed by nationstates.
 Exceeding 50 requests per 30 seconds limit will temporarily lock the system.